The Library Company of Philadelphia is open free of charge to anyone who can benefit from the use of our collections.

-In addition to working with the thousands of readers, who visit the Library annually, our staff handles reference queries via phone and email.
+In addition to working with the thousands of researchers who visit the Library annually, the staff handles reference queries via phone and email.

-Readers are encouraged to contact our staff for more information regarding our collections, policies, and procedures.
+Please contact the staff for more information regarding the Library Company’s collections, policies, and procedures.

 For Reference Services

 (215) 546-3181 or email@example.com

 All researchers must fill out a registration form and present photo identification before using material in the Library Company’s collections.
 Coat racks and lockers are located in the lobby for storage of personal belongings, because no coats or bags are permitted in the reading rooms.
 The Library will provide readers with necessary research tools, including pencils, scrap paper, magnifying glasses, and book supports; the use of pen is prohibited.
 Researchers must follow all policies and procedures regarding the handling of rare materials.